Skip to content

 }

-3. Add 2 string class members that will hold the image resource paths.
+3. Add two string class members that will hold the image resource paths.
 In the constructor, set these members to the full path of these files.
 Note that call to EmbeddedResources.FindFile() method eliminates the need to know the exact path to these files.

-private readonly String _image0ResourcePath;
+private readonly String _imageResourcePathThumbUp;

-private readonly String _image1ResourcePath;
+private readonly String _imageResourcePathThumbDown;

 {